The Future of Work: Do’s and Don’ts of Office Perks

 Office Perks Do’s

 Employee Security Badges

-Employee security badges are helpful office perks for many reasons.
-First, employee IDs provide your employees with a sense of identity within your company.
-Similar to a company logo or uniform, the employee ID unites your employees under your mission.
+Employee security badges are helpful in office parks for many reasons.
+First, employee IDs give employees a sense of identity within your company.
+Like a company logo or uniform, the employee ID unites your employees under your mission.

 Second, IDs differentiate employees from guests.

 Third, employee security badges help businesses track employee movement.
-HR can identify employees who swipe into work, sit at their desk all day, and go home.
-These employees aren’t engaging with office perks and can be considered stagnant employees.
+HR can identify employees who swipe into work, sit at their desks all day, and go home.
+These employees aren’t engaging with office perks and can be considered stagnant.

 Stagnant employees typically feel overstressed, overworked, and unhappy in the office.
-HR can use security badge data to find employees who never leave the office to go to lunch or go for a walk, who never use the perks to decompress, who never leave certain quadrants of the office.
+HR can use security badge data to find employees who never leave the office to go to lunch or go for a walk, never use the perks to decompress, and never leave certain quadrants of the office.

 By identifying stagnant employees early on, HR and management can proactively address this behavior and work toward a solution.